nipy/nipype/CONTRIBUTING.md

   * adding more information about what may have caused the error.
     Raise a new exception using ``raise_from(NewException("message"), oldException)`` from ``future``.
     Do not log this, as it creates redundant/confusing logs.
-* If you are new to the project don't forget to add your name and affiliation to the `.zenodo.json` file.

 ## Contributing issues